asbhogal/Tailwind-CSS-Website/README.md

  <strong>:fountain_pen: Notes</strong>

+ ##### RESPONSIVENESS #####

  The slider uses the breakpoints provided in the src files of the project to choose the number of testimonial cards to display at any one time.
 These can easily be adjusted in the script file (from line 69.)

  The designs of this site have remained faithful to the breakpoints used in the mockups for mobile and laptop (375px and 1440px respectively.)
 To adjust these on a global scale, you can either amend the breakpoints in the <code>tailwind.config.js</code> file (the most convenient option with classes remaining intact) or adjust the inline-classes accordingly.

+ ##### FRONT END DELIVERY #####

+ This repo has been deployed client site using Vercel.
+As such, Vercel handles the server-side optimisations, security and performance metrics, incl. caching, WebP delivery, headers and compression.
+Adjustments to these, and others, can be made by creating a <code>vercel.json</code> file.
+See Vercel's documentation for further details.

+ ##### FORK/CLONING PERMISSIONS #####

  Forking/cloning this repo to work on yourself is welcomed.
-Before doing so however, the repo owner strongly advises reading the following:
+Before doing so however, the repo owner strongly advises reading the following below.

  ##### PRODUCTION BUILD & DEPLOYMENT #####